About ARCA’s Educational ArtReach Program

 ARCA Educational ArtReach 2014-15

 In 2014-15 , under the direction of Board member Kathy Erlandson Soroka, ARCA expanded its Educational ArtReach Partnership Program in the A-C Valley Schools.
-Utilizing a dance-based theme, A-C Valley students from pre-K to 12th grade participated in The Music That Makes Us Dance (2014 Fall) and Dancing Off the Canvas (2015 Spring),
+Utilizing a dance-based theme, A-C Valley students from pre-K to 12th grade participated in The Music That Makes Us Dance (2014 Fall) and Dancing Off the Canvas (2015 Spring)… Click previous links to webpages for more information on both programs.

 Dance was chosen to extend the artistic genres brought to A-C Valley students because some of the most joyous, uplifting and effecting music ever written has been created for the dance.
 The impulse to move and respond to rhythm is deeply imbedded in our cultural DNA.
 ARCA’s program was designed to utilize the universal language of dance, engaging students in the wonder of music and the dance – an expression of the impulse of life – and involving their hearts, minds and bodies in learning through the arts.